 Every fiber counts when meeting consumer expectations for gluten-free bread with a healthy profile, soft crumb and high volume

-By Peter Thomson, senior bakery application specialist, DuPont Nutrition & Health
+By Peter Thomson, senior bakery application specialist, Nutrition & Biosciences

 Gluten-free is not just about taking something out of a bakery product.
 For many, it’s also about putting something in – and often it’s fiber.
 Added to gluten-free bread recipes, fiber both turns up the healthy glow and boosts the soft, moist texture of bread crumb.